Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Appendix C: Estimates on the coefficients and .

-we start with the derivatives of $\beta$.
 The computations are lengthy but do not raise any difficulty.
 It can be easily checked that the most singular estimates correspond to the case when $\cos \theta$ vanishes algebraically near $s=\inf I_1$ (assumption (H2i)), with the lowest possible exponent $n$.
 Indeed, if $\cos\theta$ vanishes exponentially near $s=\inf I_1$, then for all $k\geq 0$

 while in case (i)

 Similar formulas hold for $\d_s^k \psi^0_{t|\d\Om}$, $\d_s^k \d_n\psi^0_{t|\d\Om}$.